Snappy-AI/.github/profile/README.md

 **Snappy AI** is a software system designed to reduce the manual effort needed to write reports.

 ### Value Proposition
-* Improved velocity
+* Improve Velocity
-* Standardization
+* Standardize Output
-* Increased efficiency
+* Increased Efficiency

 ### Table of Contents